baijum/essential-go/sphinx/control-structures.rst

 Control structure determines how the code block will get executed for the given conditional expressions and parameters.
 Go provides a number of control structures including *for*, *if*, *switch*, *defer*, and *goto*.
-The quickstart chapter has already introduced control structures like *if* and *for*.
+The Quick Start chapter has already introduced control structures like *if* and *for*.
 This chapter will elaborate more about these topics and introduce some other related topics.

 If
 --